premchander-revature/interviewquestions/.NET FULL STACK/C#Basics.md

 **`Ex:int to long`**

-Narrowing is used to convert longer datatype to smaller Datatype
+The narrowing is used to convert longer datatypes to smaller Datatype

 **`Ex:long to int`**

-**Note::** Working with Narrowing is unsafe type of programming.
+**Note::** Working with Narrowing is an unsafe type of programming.

 </blockquote>